transferwise/wise-environment/README.md

 See `WiseEnvironment` class for other optional use cases.
 E.g. asking which environments are currently active.

+The environments themselves can be hierarchical.
+In that sense, that if you set a default property to `STAGING`, it would also apply to
+`CUSTOM_ENVIRONMENT`, unless a different value is specifically set for `CUSTOM_ENVIRONMENT`.

 ## License
 Copyright 2024 TransferWise Ltd.